 The treat flinger has worked well for many users.
 However, keep in mind that it is capable of storing small-size treats only.

 Last but not least, the customer support experience has been great for many users.
 Plus, the installation and setup process isn't too hard.
 Further, you can also save or share videos via the phone app.

 The Furbo pet cam has a lot to offer.
 For starters, you get an HD video stream, night vision, two-way audio, and a sound sensor.
 It has nifty LED indicators at the bottom to notify you of any issues related to the unit.
 For instance, if the camera has trouble connecting to the Wi-Fi, the lights will turn purple, while the light will turn blue when the app is in use.

-So far, it has managed to rake in some pretty amazing reviews, with over 64% positive reviews.
+So far, it has managed to rake in some pretty amazing reviews, with many positive reviews.
 However, the app does lag at times.

 The Dogness Pet Treat Dispenser is one of the newest products in the market.
 Rectangular in shape, this one comes with neat suction cups at the bottom to hold it in place.
 Plus, the touch of the bamboo lid on the black color of the body makes for a great look.